 The Board has appointed a Lead Independent Director since 2012 to support the Chairman in his role of facilitating effective contributions of non-executive Directors and effective communication with shareholders.
-The Lead Independent Director is available to shareholders at general meetings as well as where they have concerns and for which contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate.
-In addition, he takes the lead to conduct discussions (usually held during quarterly meetings) among independent Directors, formally or informally, without the presence of the other executive and non-independent Directors, and any matters of significance arising from such discussions are conveyed to the Chairman.
+The Lead Independent Director is available to shareholders where they have concerns and for which contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate.
+In addition, he takes the lead to conduct discussions (usually held during half-yearly meetings) among independent Directors, formally or informally, without the presence of the other executive and non-independent Directors, and any matters of significance arising from such discussions are conveyed to the Chairman.